Building Telegram Bots with LLMs: A Practical Guide

 - Summarize long conversations instead of truncating

-- Store conversation state server-side, not in
+- Store conversation state server-side, not in context.userdata (that's in-memory only)

 For persistent storage I use PostgreSQL with a simple schema: